Professional Equipment Guides

 If you are new to equipping a practice, start with our esthetician room setup guide for a complete treatment room design and equipment checklist.
 For those expanding or upgrading, explore our individual equipment guides to compare technologies, features, and pricing in the categories that matter most to your business.

-The Evolving Esthetician Equipment Landscape in 2025–2026
+The Esthetician Equipment Market in 2025–2026

 Building a Profitable Equipment Investment Strategy